How to Add a PhoneGap Plugin: Complete Beginner’s Guide for 2025

 Before diving into plugin management, you’ll need a properly configured development environment.
 The setup process has evolved significantly over the years, and getting it right from the start will save you countless hours of troubleshooting later.

 First, ensure you have Node.js installed on your system.
 PhoneGap and Cordova are built on Node.js, so this is a non-negotiable requirement.
-Download the LTS version from the official Node.js website and follow the installation instructions for your operating system.
+According to Node.js official documentation, download the LTS version for maximum stability and long-term support.

 Next, install the Cordova CLI (Command Line Interface) globally using npm: